pwaring/advent-of-code/README.md

 and the kernel will reclaim any memory allocated to a process when the process terminates anyway.

+As the input is 'known' there is minimal error checking, real programs would have significantly more validation and unit tests.

 For C solutions, C99 is assumed as a minimum and solutions from 2018 day 4 onwards have been compiled with: